Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Discussion

-Although covariate adjustment has been extensively discussed in clinical trials when the primary target of inference is the average treatment effect \citep{shen2014inverse,williams2014variance,zeng2021propensity,Benkeser2021covadj,wang2023model}, there is relatively little attention devoted to covariate adjustment in trials when the target of inference are pairwise comparison estimands such as WR and WD.
-An exception is \citet{wang2023adjustedWR}, who proposed IPW-adjusted win ratio estimators and demonstrated improved power under non-proportional hazards.
-Our work fills in this gap by providing a systematic investigation of a broader class of propensity score weighting or augmented weighting estimators for covariate-adjusted win analysis, particularly for ordinal outcomes, and we provide software for implementation.
-Building upon this work, there are several promising future directions that can be further explored.
-First, it is not uncommon to conduct pre-specified subgroup analyses in randomized trials to examine whether the estimated treatment effect differs across certain participant subpopulations.
-It is possible to modify our weighting estimators to address subgroup analysis by including subgroup indicators in constructing IPW and OW estimators, following the approach in \citet{Yang2021propensity} when estimating the average treatment effect.
-A comprehensive investigation of the performance of subgroup estimators requires additional work.
-Second, although our study focuses on the weighting and augmented weighting estimators in the context of randomized trials, the proposed estimators and software are equally applicable to observational studies with ignorable treatment assignment, though the target estimand based on pairwise comparisons will differ depending on the choice of the tilting function $h(X_i,X_j)$; see \citet{Li2018} for a detailed elaboration in the context of the weighted average treatment effect estimand (not constructed based on pairwise comparisons).
+We conclude by summarizing two promising future research directions.
+First, although our study focuses on the weighting and augmented weighting estimators in the context of randomized trials, the proposed estimators and software are equally applicable to observational studies with ignorable treatment assignment, though the target estimand based on pairwise comparisons will differ depending on the choice of the tilting function $h(X_i,X_j)$; see \citet{Li2018} for a detailed elaboration in the context of the weighted average treatment effect estimand (not constructed based on pairwise comparisons).
 For example, although IPW targets the entire combined population from treatment and control, OW would target the subpopulation with sufficient covariate overlap and clinical equipoise \citep{Li2018}.
-By shifting the goalpost, OW has been theoretically and empirically proved to be the most efficient choice among the class of balancing weights \citep{Li2018,Li2019,cao2024using}, and is the recommended approach to address lack of positivity in the treatment assignment \citep{Li2019address}.
+By shifting the goalpost, OW has theoretically and empirically proven to be the most efficient choice among the class of balancing weights \citep{Li2018,Li2019,cao2024using}, and is the recommended approach to address lack of positivity in the treatment assignment \citep{Li2019address}.
 However, the optimality of OW has so far been established only for estimating the average treatment effect; additional work is needed to establish its optimality for estimating pairwise comparison estimands in the form of \eqref{balanced_ate}.
-Finally, we plan to generalize the proposed covariate-adjusted estimators for the analysis of ordinal outcomes in cluster randomized trials, where entire clusters (such as hospitals, schools or clinical centers) rather than individuals themselves are randomized to intervention conditions \citep{Turner2017a}.
-It is often the case that cluster randomized trials have a limited number of clusters, and individual outcomes within a cluster are correlated.
-Therefore, adapting this work to address within-cluster correlation and to include small-sample corrections remains an important direction for future research.
+Second, although we have focused on a univariate ordinal outcome, the win-statistics framework is most often applied to prioritized composite endpoints \citep{buyse2025}, and our estimators can be extended to this setting.
+That is, as long as the win and loss functions are well defined, the machinery of Sections \ref{sec:weighting} and \ref{sec:augmented} carries over directly, with the augmented estimators additionally requiring a plausible working outcome model (e.g., through the PIM).
+A key complication arises when the prioritized components involve right-censored time-to-event outcomes, where the win and loss estimands are defined in the absence of censoring.
+In such cases, the inverse probability of censoring weighting has been suggested in the literature \citep{dong2020ipcw,Cao2026,fang2026improving}, and a full development of covariate-adjusted win statistics for censored composite endpoints is left to future research.